Frederick C. Finkle: Background

 Frederick C. Finkle was born in Viroqua, Wisconsin.
 He was the son of Thurston (born Torstein Finkelsen) and Sophie Amalie (born Michelet) Finkle.
-His father and grandparents emigrated to the U.S. in 1850 from Vestre Slidre in the Oppland, Norway.
+His father and grandparents emigrated to the United States in 1850 from Vestre Slidre Municipality in Christians amt (county) in Norway.
 His mother's family also emigrated in 1850 from Lillehammer, Norway.
 His mother’s family had emigrated from Metz, France to Norway in the 17th century.